RubenGres/blog/src/posts/gouvx.md

 - **Embedding:**
 I use HuggingFace’s inference endpoints for the embeddings.
 It's really simple to set up but the model can take a bit to load at first.
 In the future I might set up a small CPU embedding service

-- **Database:** Hosted on Weaviate Cloud, I'm using their free tier sandbox one since I can't afford the 25€/month... but hey it works!
+- **Database:** Hosted on Weaviate Cloud, I'm using their free tier sandbox one since I'm to cheap for the 25€/month... but hey it works!

 - **LLM:** ChatGPT!
 There is other models out there that could do the trick but ChatGPT is cheap is simple to use.